foppenm/foppenm.github.io/_posts/2020-04-02-blazor-webassembly-with-azure-active-directory.markdown

 author: "Mark"
 tags: Blazor Serverless
 cover: "/assets/blogs/2020-04-02/cover.png"

+# SEO
+title: Blazor WebAssembly with Azure Active Directory and Azure Functions
+description: "Since the newest Blazor WebAssembly version we have to possibility to use MSAL to authenticate with Azure AD and other OpenID Connect providers."
+image: "/assets/blogs/2020-04-02/cover.png"
+locale: "en_US"
 ---

 Since the newest Blazor WebAssembly version we have to possibility to use MSAL to authenticate with Azure AD and other OpenID Connect providers.
 In this post I will focus on authentication with Azure AD.
 For this I created a [repository](https://github.com/foppenm/multi-tenant-blazor-web-and-backend) on github.